 If we trace the believed placement over the centuries, it has never left the complex.
 From the Temple of Hercules Victor (or Hercules Olivarius) to the Mouth of Truth Square to Santa Maria in Cosmedin, this imposing sculpture has always remained in the same area.

-The church’s 8th-century crypt, located between the altar, was built to store relics from the Roman catacombs.
+The church’s 8th-century crypt, located below the choir, was built to store relics from the Roman catacombs.
 It’s like a small basilica with niches lined up in their side walls, and relics stored in marble.

 In the 17th century, the Mouth of Truth was placed in the Basilica of Santa Maria in Cosmedin.
 The disc itself is much older.
 It is not known exactly how old the Mouth of Truth is.